Bedding manufacturer IBC is bringing a European approach to the United States

 The line features zoned mattress units, various coil diameters and wire thicknesses, multi-coil count configurations, including some with more than 1,000 individual pocketed springs.

 Pocketed coils have long been the point of differentiation for Simmons Co.'s Beautyrest line.
 But Leon Ellman, chief executive of IBC, believes the time is right to increase the availability of pocketed springs in the U.S.

 Initial reaction to the new line has been strong, according to the company.
 "Never before have we had such an interest in a product so early.
 Many of the country's premium bedding retailers have been involved with the development of this product," reported Ellman.
-If you want to have more information about this futon mattress industry, read here Mis-specs effects: Bassett error 'disturbs' industry

 The line, which will have a limited distribution, "gives the retailer a proprietary product, thus enabling the retailer to maintain higher profit margins," Ellman explained.